 In my two decades as a commercial artist I've created giant vegetables for a Washington DC Museum, helped create two dozen tiny hot air balloons for a Vegas show and designed alien bird-men for Star Wars games.
-I write and illustrate children's books and comics.
-My art has been exhibited all across the U.S. and in Argentina, the Czech Republic, Russia, the UK, Italy, Spain, and is part of the permanent collection of the Aswara Gallery in Malasyia.
-I teach painting, drawing and sculpture through schools and community centers around the valley.
-Lately I make a lot of masks for photo shoots and events through my mask shop on etsy.
-I'm also a mom and a wife and a resident of the desert city of Phoenix, Arizona.
+I write and illustrate children's books and comics, many of which are available on Amazon.com.
+My art has been exhibited all across the world and is in quite a few permanent collections.
+I have a mask store online called Artisan Masks where I create masks of all kinds.
+I've designed masks for photo shoots in New York, Hong Kong and London, TV shows, theater productions, ballets, music videos, and more.

 Oscar is our dog of over five years.
 Dramatically rescued from certain death in a busy intersection in downtown Phoenix, Oscar has stuck around since that fateful day that he jumped in our car.
 He enjoys laying on the couch and following me around, and for some reason really likes rice.

 He's now a Mexican dog and enjoys his morning walks on the beach, but is a huge baby about the three story walkup to our apartment.

 Gigi is our newest family member.
 He's a fluffy black cat with big personality.
 He enjoys watching birds on TV, climbing the screen door, and chasing Oscar's tail, much to Oscar's chagrin.
 He's enjoying the many lizards of Mazatlán that have made the unfortunate choice to come into our apartment.